Koszul duality for operadic categories

 which implies that $\det(\edg(T))$ is isomorphic to $\fdl(T)$, where $\fdl$ is the coboundary with $\fl: \pi_0(\RTre) \to \Vect$ the constant function with value the desuspension $\hbox {$\downarrow\!\bfk$}$ of the ground field.
 Therefore

-and the identification of $\oddRTre$-algebras with Markl operads via the suspension of the underlying collection follows from Proposition~\ref{za_chvili_zavolam_Jarusce}. \end{proof}
+and the identification of $\oddRTre$-algebras with Markl operads via the suspension of the underlying collection follows from~\cite[Proposition~6.11]{part1}. \end{proof}

-Similar statements can be proved also for the operadic categories $\PTr$ and $\PRTr$ of planar resp.~planar rooted trees introduced in~\cite[Example~4.10]{part1}.
-The corresponding terminal operads ${\sf 1}_\PTr$ resp.~ ${\sf 1}_\PRTr$ will again be self-dual binary quadratic, with algebras non-$\Sigma$ cyclic operads~\cite[page~257]{markl-shnider-stasheff:book} resp.~ non-$\Sigma$ Markl operads~\cite[Definition~II.1.14]{markl-shnider-stasheff:book}.
+Similar statements can be proved also for the operadic categories $\PTr$ and $\PRTr$ of planar resp.~planar rooted trees introduced in~\cite[Example~4.9]{part1}.
+The corresponding terminal operads ${\sf 1}_\PTr$ resp.~ ${\sf 1}_\PRTr$ will again be self-dual binary quadratic, with algebras nonsymmetric cyclic operads~\cite[page~257]{markl-shnider-stasheff:book} resp.~ nonsymmetric Markl operads~\cite[Definition~II.1.14]{markl-shnider-stasheff:book}.
 We leave the details to the reader.